The good news is they are reversible and even avoidable. And the benefits can have a cascading effect.

 Our role: How we help mitigate loneliness in the workplace

-Seated Massage exist as a social impact business whose mission is in no small part to actively promote prosocial behaviours in workplaces and beyond.
+Seated Massage exists as a social impact business whose purpose and mission is in no small part to actively promote prosocial behaviours in workplaces and beyond.
 We do this simply through the application of positive touch (corporate massage).

 The resulting impact: oxytocin and other ‘feel good’ neuropeptides are released as a result of both the physical intervention (the massage) and the psychological impact (the company / employer expressing their care via the massage provision).

-The key here is relationship.
+The key here is the relationship.
 The massage is received whilst in relationship with the practitioner.
 An individual must trust their practitioner for their massage to be of any benefit.
 They often use their massage to unburden, to download.
 Their practitioner becomes a safe and trusted sounding board.
-No relationship is of any benefit without trust.
+And no relationship is of any benefit without trust.

 Individual recipients are then more able to positively engage with the world around them (in this case, their workplace / colleagues / clients) being of greater benefit to all.